OzTamir/agent-rules/rules/dot-rulesync-directory-guidance.md

-✅ **Do**: Read and follow rules from `.rulesync/rules/` - they're automatically active ✅ **Do**: Update the submodule reference when new rules are available: `git submodule update --remote .rulesync` ✅ **Do**: Run `rulesync generate` after updating the submodule to regenerate configurations ✅ **Do**: Check `.rulesync/rules/` to understand what guidelines apply to your work ✅ **Do**: Commit submodule reference updates in the parent repository after pulling changes ✅ **Do**: Use Rulesync MCP tools when available for reading rules programmatically
+✅ **Do**: Read and follow rules from `.rulesync/rules/` - they're automatically active ✅ **Do**: Update the submodule reference when new rules are available: `git submodule update --remote .rulesync` ✅ **Do**: Run `rulesync generate` after updating the submodule to regenerate configurations ✅ **Do**: Run `rulesync gitignore` after generating to automatically exclude generated files from git ✅ **Do**: Check `.rulesync/rules/` to understand what guidelines apply to your work ✅ **Do**: Commit submodule reference updates in the parent repository after pulling changes ✅ **Do**: Use Rulesync MCP tools when available for reading rules programmatically